The Gospel According to Mark

 Ending It is generally accepted that the current ending was added later, and that the original author ended it with an empty tomb on purpose.

-The “Messianic secret” Throughout the gospel, there are various acknowledgments of who Jesus is but Jesus will forbid anyone to proclaim it.
+The “Messianic secret” Throughout the gospel, there are various acknowledgments of who Jesus is, but Jesus will forbid anyone to proclaim it.
 Scholars refer to this as the “Messianic secret.”
 Why does Jesus seek to keep his identity under wraps?
-Because the people had expectations of what a Messiah should be and Jesus knows that he is not that kind of Messiah.
-No one will fully understand who Jesus is – and be ready to proclaim that – until the Cross.
+Because the people had expectations of what a Messiah should be, and Jesus knows that he is not that kind of Messiah.
+No one will fully understand who Jesus is—and be ready to proclaim that—until the Cross.

-Misunderstood Messiah Jesus’s friends and even his family constantly misunderstand who he is and what is about.
+Misunderstood Messiah Jesus’s friends and even his family constantly misunderstand who he is and what he is about.
 The ones who call him Messiah don’t understand what it means to be a Messiah.
 And what it means is being so closely identified with Jesus that one walks the same path of suffering that he walked.

 1. JESUS’ ACTIVITIES PRODUCE AWE, BUT NO ONE PERCEIVES THEIR REAL SIGNIFICANCE